tvlabs/edge264/README.md

 * [Minimalistic API](edge264.h) (3 functions and 2 structures).
 * [The input bitstream](edge264_golomb.c) is unescaped on the fly using vector code, avoiding a full preprocessing pass to remove escape sequences, and thus reducing memory reads/writes.
-* [Error detection](edge264.c) is performed once in each type of NAL unit (search for `return` statements), by clamping all input values to their expected ranges, then looking for `rbsp_trailing_bit` afterwards (with _very high_ probability of catching an error if the stream is corrupted).
+* [Error detection](edge264.c) is performed once in each type of NAL unit (search for `return` statements), by clamping all input values to their expected ranges, then expecting `rbsp_trailing_bit` afterwards (with _very high_ probability of catching an error if the stream is corrupted).
 This design choice is discussed in [A case about parsing errors](https://traffaillac.github.io/parsing.html).
 * [The bitstream caches](edge264_common.h) for CAVLC and CABAC (search for `rbsp_reg`) are stored in two size_t variables each, mapped on Global Register Variables if possible, speeding up the _very frequent_ calls to input functions.
 The main context pointer is also assigned to a GRV, to help reduce the binary size (\~120k).
 * [The main decoding loop](edge264_slice.c) is carefully designed with the smallest code and fewest number of conditional branches, to ease its readability and upgradeability.
 Its architecture is a forward pipeline loosely resembling hardware decoders, using tail calls to pass execution between code blocks.
 * [The decoding of input symbols](edge264_slice.c) is interspersed with their parsing (instead of parsing to a `struct` then decoding the data).
 It deduplicates branches and loops that are present in both parsing and decoding, and even eliminates the need to store some symbols (e.g. mb_type, sub_mb_type, mb_qp_delta).